jameshughes89/cs101/site/topics/models-of-computation/models-of-computation.rst

 *********************

 * As we have progressed through the course, we have gained an intuition of how everything works
+* Everything we have done up until this point is *Computer Science*

 * However, at the end of the day, how much thought has been given to

     * *What is computation?*